r-lyeh/325license/README.md

 # μLicense

-Tiny and free software license in 299 bytes.
+Tiny and free software license in 115 bytes.

 <h6>
-Copyright (c) &lt;year&gt; &lt;owner&gt;<br/>
+© &lt;year&gt; &lt;owner&gt;<br/>
-Redistribution and use in source and binary forms, with or without modification, are permitted.</br>
+Offered as-is, without warranty.<br/>
-THIS SOFTWARE IS PROVIDED 'AS-IS', WITHOUT ANY EXPRESS OR IMPLIED WARRANTY.
-IN NO EVENT WILL THE AUTHORS BE HELD LIABLE FOR ANY DAMAGES ARISING FROM THE USE OF THIS SOFTWARE.
+Use and distribution, with optional modification, are permitted.
 </h6>

 # Features
 - Universal donors.
 - Universal recipients.
-- No clauses.
+- No clauses (optionally 1).
 - No warranty.
 - No liability.
-- No attribution required.
+- No attribution required (optional).

 # Rationale
 - Shortest free clause (from BSD license)